josephong610/week7assignment/README.md

 ## Table Descriptions and Sample Data

 Below is a quick reference for each table, its purpose, and an example of what a few rows of data look like.
+You can find how I set schema up in sql/schema.sql and the data that I populated with is in sql/seed.sql

 ### `departments`
 Stores all academic departments available in the university.